 After Cowen got his act together - amid uproarious laughter - and completed his speech, Obama returned to the microphone for his little joke, as per the pool report.

-this way.
+Somehow, somewhere this all got mixed up, inadvertently or otherwise.
+The Associated Press reported it this way.
 Accurate enough - though very sparse and including the slightly ambiguous line: "In doing so, President Obama thanked President Obama for inviting everyone over."

-this account, in the Times, written in London by an online reporter for their website.
+This was transformed into Obama making a mistake, as in this account, in the Times, written in London by an online reporter for their website.

 "On this occasion, as a laughing Mr Obama returned to the podium, the script was belatedly switched over to the Taoiseach's text - leaving Mr Obama inadvertently thanking himself for inviting everyone, to further laughter," went the report. "'First, I'd like to say thank you to President Obama!' the President said."